-‘Grow Up and Just Love Chocolate’ is a poetic journey about a young man Dave (The Shouting Mute) working out how to live his life.
-The story interweaves his many different relationships, including comic book heroes and the inanimate objects, made animate, that he relies on to help him along his journey.
-The spirit of his dearest school friend, Terry, is also there to listen and help Dave discover who, or what, he really loves.
+‘Grow Up and Just Love Chocolate’ is a poetic journey about a young man working out how to live his life, moving forwards from the loss of his best friend towards romantic and platonic relationships, and how they fit into his new adult world.
+The story interweaves his many different relationships, including comic book heroes and the character voices of his equipment, which he depends on to guide his journey and discover who, or what, he really loves.

 With an award from Arts Council England, Grants for the Arts and supported by Diverse City and Lighthouse Poole, ‘Grow up and Just Love Chocolate’ undertook a period of research and development in November 2017 with the aim of exploring how poetry could be performed in different creative ways.
 The Shouting Mute aims to promote communication through poetry and creativity.
 By merging art forms, poetry becomes more accessible and appealing to a wider audience.